 One of the reasons I started The Wateringwell was to have a place where women could meet and encourage one another.
-So let us be intentional in telling those special friends in our lives, just how much they mean.
+This post is to encourage those of you who feel left out and alone and to inspire others to look out for the lonely.
+And may we all be intentional in remembering to tell those special friends in our lives, just how much they mean to us.

 “A man of many companions may come to ruin, but there is a friend who sticks closer than a brother.”
 Prov 18:24

 I specify true friends because this is not about work colleagues and casual acquaintances.
 This is about those friends who are near and dear, a part of your inner circle.
 One of the saddest things for me is to know somebody is lonely and doesn’t have the comfort of true friendship.